Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 * aDOTb ratio changes, thus all aDOTb balances “automatically” grow.

-Staking is well-described by its requirement, fees, rewards, validators, as well as smart contracts and workflow that shows the API endpoints to call to interact with these smart contracts.
+It is well-described by its requirement, fees, rewards, validators, as well as smart contracts and workflow that shows the functions to call to interact with these smart contracts.

 ## Requirements

-The minimum requirements when staking are:
+The requirements when staking are:

 * Minimum value to stake — 1 DOT.